zer0cache/matic-docs/docs/maintain/validate/validator-node-system-requirements.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-## Overview
+# Node System Requirements

-The system requirements listed in this section are both for the [sentry](../glossary#sentry) node and the [validator](../glossary#validator) node.
+The system requirements listed in this section are both for the [sentry](/docs/maintain/glossary#sentry) node and the [validator](/docs/maintain/glossary#validator) node.

-The *minimum* system requirements mean you can run the nodes but the setup is not future-proof.
+The **minimum** system requirements mean you can run the nodes but the setup is not future-proof.

-The *recommended* system requirements mean the nodes are future-proof.
+The **recommended** system requirements mean the nodes are future-proof.
 There is, however, no upper limit to future-proofing your nodes.

 You must always run the sentry node and the validator node on separate machines.